Semantic-level Backdoor Attack against Text-to-Image Diffusion Models: Introduction

-In contrast to the discrete input space in which existing backdoor triggers and defenses operate, image generation in T2I diffusion models is governed by continuous semantic representations of prompts rather than their specific word or syntactic realizations.
-Due to training on large-scale text–image pair datasets, the models learn a shared semantic space in which prompts with identical meanings but different textual forms are embedded into nearby regions.
-Notably, this effect becomes more significant in the projected value space of cross-attention, where semantic similarity is further enhanced compared to the original CLIP embeddings, as illustrated in \cref{fig:semantic_similarity}.
+T2I diffusion models generate images from continuous prompt representations rather than raw text.
+Prompts with the same meaning but different surface forms can therefore induce similar internal representations and generation behaviors.
+As shown in \cref{fig:semantic_similarity}, semantically equivalent prompts are close in the CLIP embedding space, and their similarity is further strengthened in the projected value space of cross-attention layers.
+This indicates that the projected value space captures shared semantics across different prompt expressions.
+Therefore, backdoor activation can be defined over semantic representations instead of fixed textual patterns.

-Motivated by the above observations, we propose semantic backdoors, in which trigger conditions are defined in a non-enumerable semantic space.
-In this setting, a backdoor is activated by the presence of particular semantic compositions, such as subject, action, object, and scene, with text serving only as a carrier of semantics.
-We inject semantic triggers via a distillation-based strategy that selectively modifies cross-attention under trigger semantics while preserving benign behavior, enabling robust activation without degrading clean generation.
-Consequently, the backdoor trigger is no longer tied to any particular lexical or syntactic pattern, making the trigger status of a prompt ambiguous when examined in isolation.
-As a result, input-level defenses based on prompt enumeration~\cite{wang2024t2ishield}, textual perturbation~\cite{DBLP:conf/aaai/0001H0V25}, or token-wise analysis~\cite{zhai2025efficient} fail to reliably identify semantic-level backdoor activations.
-Furthermore, as shown in \cref{fig:cross_attention_semBD}, the cross-attention distributions observed upon activation no longer exhibit strong consistent, thereby undermining detection methods based on cross-attention consistency~\cite{wang2024t2ishield}.
+Motivated by this observation, we propose Semantic-level Backdoor attack (SemBD), where trigger are defined over semantic representations rather than discrete textual patterns.
+In SemBD, the backdoor is activated by a specific semantic composition, such as subject, action, object, and scene, while the same meaning can be expressed in different surface forms.
+SemBD implants such triggers by editing the key and value projections in cross-attention layers through a distillation-based strategy, aligning trigger semantics with target semantics while preserving benign behavior on normal prompts.
+Since the trigger is not tied to any fixed word, token, or syntax pattern, input-level defenses based on prompt enumeration~\cite{wang2024t2ishield}, textual perturbation~\cite{DBLP:conf/aaai/0001H0V25}, or token-wise analysis~\cite{zhai2025efficient} struggle to reliably identify semantic-level backdoor activations.
+Moreover, SemBD uses multi-entity target prompts to avoid concentrating the backdoor behavior on a single entity.
+As shown in \cref{fig:cross_attention_semBD}, SemBD produces less consistent cross-attention distributions after activation, weakening defenses based on cross-attention consistency~\cite{wang2024t2ishield}.

 Our contributions are summarized as follows: \begin{itemize} \item We propose \textbf{Sem}antic-level \textbf{B}ack\textbf{d}oor attack (\textbf{SemBD}), to the best of our knowledge the first semantic backdoors for T2I diffusion models.
 SemBD defines the trigger as a composition of semantic elements (e.g., subject, action, object, and scene), rather than specific textual forms.
 To preserve normal image generation for clean inputs, we further introduce a regularization to limit the boundary of semantic triggers.